askmike/gekko/docs/introduction/scope.md

 ## Market data

 Gekko aggregates all market data into minutely candles (OHLC, VWP and amount of trades).
 This means Gekko only has to store candles on disk, which take up a predictable amount of space on your harddrive.
-The tradebot will use some additional market data (the orderbook) to make efficient execute orders efficiently, but this data is not visible anywhere else.
+The tradebot will use some additional market data (the orderbook) to execute orders efficiently, but this data is not visible anywhere else.

 ## Strategies